fjvallarino/monomer/docs/tutorials/external/01-optics.md

 what happens in the third example.

 You will also notice a new operator, `^?` (preview).
-Given that Maybe has two options and we chose _Just, we have to account for the situation where the value contained in workAddress is actually Nothing.
+Given that Maybe has two options and we chose _Just, we have to account for the case where the value contained in workAddress is actually Nothing.
 This operator will return Nothing in case the prism (_Just) fails.

 ```haskell
 print $ person1 ^. workAddress